Novel density profile for isothermal cores of dark matter halos: Application to SIDM halos in simulations

-In the current picture, $C = \mathcal{O}\left(1\right)$ often takes the value of $C \simeq 0.75$ to match the result of fluid models~\citep[e.g.][]{Essig2019,Yang2023,Zhong2023} and N-body simulations~\citep[e.g.][]{Koda2011,Essig2019,Shen2021,Yang2022}.
-Here, we use the value of $C \simeq 0.85$ in order to approximate $t_{\rm{col}}$ as the onset of the gravothermal catastrophe, i.e. when the core density and velocity dispersion rapidly diverge while the core radius (and mass) vanishes.
-Nevertheless, for comparison purposes, analyses utilizing different values of $C$ can easily be mapped to each other.
-The choice of $\sigma_{\rm eff}/m$ in Equation \ref{eqn:collapse_time_scale} is irrelevant to our results as we only look at halos in VICS models.
+In the current picture, $C = \mathcal{O}\left(1\right)$ often takes the value of $C \simeq 0.75$ to match the results of fluid models~\citep[e.g.][]{Essig2019,Yang2023,Zhong2023} and N-body simulations~\citep[e.g.][]{Koda2011,Essig2019,Shen2021,Yang2022}.
+Here, we use the value of $C \simeq 0.85$ in order to approximate $\tau$ as the onset of the gravothermal catastrophe, i.e. when the core density and velocity dispersion rapidly diverge while the core radius (and mass) vanishes.

-Figure \ref{fig:main_halo_fit} shows the density profile fits and the velocity dispersion reconstructions for a typical snapshot in the core collapse phase, where self-similarity is most relevant.
-We observe that all profiles perform well in representing the density and velocity dispersion structures of the outer regions.
-However, as predicted in Section \ref{sec:inference_algorithm}, the halo core presents a much more significant challenge to reconstruct.
-For the Yang profile and our profile, we observe the density fits achieving high levels of representativeness to the simulation data, regardless of RSS choice.
-For other profiles (Read and Robertson-Fischer), utilizing the generalized RSS $\chi^2_{\rm{cosmo}}$ results in significantly better density fits and velocity dispersion reconstructions than when the idealized RSS $\chi^2_{\rm{ideal}}$ is employed.

-The density profile fractional residuals $\delta_{\rho_i} = ( \rho_i - \hat{\rho}_i ) / \rho_i$ provide additional evidence for these arguments.
-Two important features exhibited here are the goodness of fit with respect to the halo core and the fluctuation's amplitude occurring at the outer regions.
-The former indicates how well the inferred profile represents the halo core's density structure.
-The latter is the result of the mismatch between the regressed profiles' power-laws and the halo's actual density structure.
-This reflects the deviations of $r_{\rm{s,NFW}}$ and $n$ from the most appropriate values exhibited in the simulation data.
-From these features, we observe that although when $\chi^2_{\rm{cosmo}}$ is used, both the Robertson-Fischer, the Read, and the Yang profiles can provide excellent representations of the halo core, only with our profile is the outer regions also well-approximated.

-This translates to our profile having a better reconstruction of the velocity dispersion profile.
-A more detailed look shows the Yang and the Robertson-Fischer profiles following the simulation closely, albeit with certain suboptimal features deviating from the isothermal-core configuration, namely the wiggling inside the core and the rough transitioning behaviors.
-Parallel to the observation in Figure \ref{fig:velocity_dispersion_profiles}, for our profile, no such features exist, and the simulation data is almost exactly matched.
-The core velocity dispersions approximated by Equation \ref{eqn:TVS_sigma_c} also provide a close estimation of the inferred value from the simulation data, with deviation only of the order of $\lesssim 1\%$.